Attention-Deficit/Hyperactivity Disorder (ADHD)

 So what do I think is the right course of action with treatment?

-I think, ideally, if a person meets criteria for ADHD there should be fewer barriers to try medications (in my experience some GPs are happy to prescribe while others will ask you to go and get an assessment done with a psychiatrist or psychologist).
+I think start with the medical route (in my experience some GPs are happy to prescribe while others will ask you to go and get an assessment done with a psychiatrist or psychologist).
 For some people medication helps a lot.
 For other people medication does nothing or has negative side effects.
-To me (as long as you monitoring and support with a medical practitioner and there are no issues taking the medication) medication is a relatively quick, straight-forward and cheap treatment to try and a good place to start.
+To me (as long as you monitoring and support with a medical practitioner and there are no issues taking the medication) medication is a relatively quick, straight-forward and cheap treatment to try, and a good place to start.

 If you think there could be any sort of psychological factor contributing to the symptoms you are experiencing I would recommend seeing a psychologist and working on these factors.
 Working through any psychological factors might do a lot or very little, you won’t know until you try unfortunately.